Please click on the video below to view a message from Dr. Kelly Mitchell, Program Director

 It is somewhat remarkable that about two-thirds of our graduates do not choose to do a fellowship.
 I believe this provides clear evidence of the confidence our alumni feel about practicing general comprehensive ophthalmology once they have finished their training at Texas Tech.

 A: Our program adheres to the A.U.P.O. and O.M.P. policy that residency programs will not initiate contact after the interview with applicants.
-If you as an applicant initiate contact, we are certainly free to return your phone call and are very willing to provide you with some feedback on your standing following the ranking.
-We will finalize our match list by the first week of January and should you have any questions regarding your standing, you may contact the residency program director, Dr. Mitchell, at any time.
+If you as an applicant initiate contact, we are certainly free to return your phone call or email, and are very willing to provide you with feedback on your standing following the ranking.
+We will finalize our match list in early January and should you have any questions regarding your standing, you may contact the residency program director, Dr. Mitchell, at any time.

 A: The patient care needs for physician directed eye care will continue to increase